Professor Ruth Karras

 Books

-- Sexuality in Medieval Europe: Doing Unto Others, third edition (Routledge 2017).
+- Sexuality in Medieval Europe: Doing Unto Others, fourth edition co-authored with Katherine Pierpont (Routledge 2023).
 1st edition (2005) translated as Sexualität im Mittelalter, trans.
 Wolfgang Hartung (Artemis & Winkler, 2006); Seksualność w średniowiecznej Europie, trans.
-Arkadiusz Bugaj, (Państwowy Instytut Wydawniczy, 2006).
+Arkadiusz Bugaj (Państwowy Instytut Wydawniczy, 2006).

 - Unmarriages: Women, Men, and Sexual Unions in Medieval Europe (University of Pennsylvania Press, 2012).